 Easy Apple Crisp

 Easy apple crisp is made with fresh fall apples and a crisp oat topping.
+Make this dessert ahead of time for your holiday parties!

 Who here is ready for some fall baking?
 I’ve got you covered starting with this easy apple crisp.
 Not only is it simple to make, it reheats well and is a fall favorite among my friends and family.